Fletcher Allen, a Vermont university hospital and medical center, serves all of

 Schweitzer Fellows Program

-Each year, several College of Medicine students are awarded prestigious Schweitzer fellowships.
-Their activities include sponsoring a health-related lecture or event and developing and implementing programs designed to improve health care for underserved populations in the community.
+Each year, several University of Vermont College of Medicine students are awarded prestigious Schweitzer fellowships, working in partnership with community-based organizations to identify an unmet health need and then implement and carry out a year-long, 200-hour service project designed to have a demonstrable impact on that need.
+In addition, their activities often include sponsoring a health-related lecture or event.
 For more information about this program, visit the New Hampshire-Vermont Schwitzer Fellows Program or call the office at 603-643-1479.

 AHEC Nursing Workforce, Research, Planning and Development

 AHEC conducts and analyses workforce surveys and offers a number of programs related to Vermont nursing workforce: leadership in Vermont’s workforce development efforts such as the Governor’s Health Care Workforce Work Group, inter-professional practice education, and contributions to planning statewide conferences such as the Geriatrics Conference, are among the functions of this initiative.

 To view the latest survey of registered nurses, download the PDF.